dllagl/oss_code/readme.md

 ### 2. Run it your way

-Other than implementing your own functions and fork the project, the only interation you need to have with the code is when changing the initial inputs in the [imp_param.py](imp_param.py) python file.
+For the simpliest simulations options, the only interactions you need to have with the code is to change the values of the photophysical and optical constants in [imp_param.py](src/imp_param.py).
+The prompt will guide you for other options.

 ### 3. Read the output files